 - Eligibility Requirements: Academic requirements vary depending on student level.
-Applicants must be Kansas students and must be part of a select minority group.
+Each applicant must be a Kansas student and part of a select minority group.

 Kansas Comprehensive Grant

-Available to Kansas students enrolled full-time at one of the selected in-state universities or colleges.
-The grant is funded by the state and is awarded to students who demonstrate financial need.
+Available to Kansas students enrolled full-time at one of the selected in-state universities or colleges, the state awards this grant to students who demonstrate financial need.

 - Amount Offered: $200-$3,500 (private) or $100-$1,500 (public)